 How long should be the trip to Jibhi Tirthan valley?

 Niraj, how many days should you plan here ?
+What should the itinerary for Jibhi or itinerary for Tirthan valley be like ?
 This place is a true bliss and an ideal contender for slow travel where you get to know the place , its people , its culture rather than just tick off as some place travelled.
 Ideally each of the place is such a gem that you would atleast want to spend 2days at Jibhi & Gushaini and even more time at those obscure hamlets with just home stays.
 There are many small hamlets like Tandi, Shoja, Pekhri, Tinder, Sharchi, Bathad and so on where you can just admire the local culture , the food , people for days together or just sit in your tree house reading a book.
 The possibilities are endless .
 I tried to wrap my journey in 5 days which i feel was very rushed and didn’t do enough justice to the place, I would definitely be back for a more immersive experience.

 Jibhi Tirthan Valley : Khane me kya hai ?